Last updated on December 18th, 2020

 Snorkeling day trips or liveaboards

-These liveaboards range from budget and basic, to luxurious and so experiencing the beauty of the Komodo Islands is possible for any traveler, on any budget.
+These liveaboards range from budget and basic to luxurious.
+Experiencing the beauty of the Komodo Islands is possible for any traveler on any budget.

-If you’re backpacking Flores and on a tight budget, don’t pay more than 900 000 IDR ($65) for a 2D/1N snorkeling liveaboard which will include your snorkeling gear and all meals onboard.
+If you’re backpacking Flores, Indonesia, don’t pay more than 900 000 IDR ($65) for a 2D/1N snorkeling liveaboard, which will include your snorkeling gear and all meals onboard.

 Scuba dive the Komodo Islands